A fruit so pungent that it’s banned in public places.

 The word durian is partly derived from the Malay term ‘duri’, meaning thorn.
 This fossil looking fruit can weigh between 2-8 lbs and there are over 30 different varieties (only a few are edible).
 The variety is divided into 2 main categories – bitter or sweet.

-It’s noted that jungle cats of all sizes eat durian.
-In Asian mythology the protectors and kings of the jungle are tigers.
-There are reports from Sumatran durian farmers who have sighted tigers in their orchards devouring their crop.
+In Asian mythology, the protectors and kings of the jungle are tigers.
+And in research and observation, tigers have been sited eating durian.
+There are reports from Sumatran durian farmers witnessing tigers in their orchards devouring their crop.
 Thus, durian picking can be dangerous AF.

 Economics of Durian